-Some decoders cannot be read back no matter what.
-Soundtraxx Tsunami 2, BLI , MTH, and MRC are almost impossible to read correctly.
+Some decoders cannot be read back, no matter what.
+Soundtraxx Tsunami 2, BLI, MTH, and MRC are almost impossible to read correctly.
 Use programming on the main (POM) Programming on the Main / OPS mode programming instead.
-You will not be able to READ a CV, but you will be able to change it.
-This method is under full track power which some decoders seem to like better.
+You will not be able to READ a CV, but you can change it.
+This method is under full track power, which some decoders like better.
 The downside is that you cannot READ a CV using POM.

 You can also try DIFFERENT TYPES of CV readback methods.
 Not all decoders support Direct Mode Programming.
 They prefer PAGED Mode Programming instead.

-Your NCE system manual has detailed instructions for how to access and use the different type of service mode programming / program track programming methods
+Your NCE system manual has detailed instructions for how to access and use the different types of service mode programming/program track programming methods.

 Cannot read CV means the decoder did not respond to attempts to read this parameter value in the decoder.
-There are several things that can cause a failure to read: a miswired decoder, broken or missing track pickup wires, the motor is not connected to the decoder, defective decoder, wires to the program track are disconnected, etc. All decoders require that a motor (or similar ‘load’) be connected to the decoder for proper reading on the program track.
+Several things can cause a failure to read: a miswired decoder or broken or missing track pickup wires.
+The motor might not be connected to the decoder, defective decoder, wires to the program track are disconnected, etc. All decoders require that a motor (or similar ‘load’) be connected to the decoder for proper reading on the program track.
 Decoders that draw too much power from the program track can also cause this message.
 Most sound decoders draw large amounts of current.

-The Power Pro can supply the NMRA limit of ¼ Amp of current for initial ‘charging’ of these decoders and 160mA of continuous current for normal program track operations.
-If the decoder exceeds these capabilities you will get the error message.
+The Power Pro can supply the NMRA limit of ¼ Amp of current for the initial ‘charging’ of these decoders and 160mA of continuous current for normal program track operations.
+If the decoder exceeds these capabilities, you will get the error message.
 Press ENTER to continue.
 You will probably still be able to program by ignoring the error.
 Press ENTER, then proceed in the usual manner.

-The Power Cab has an extremely high success rate when it comes to reading CV values in program track mode.
+The Power Cab has a high success rate for reading CV values in program track mode.
 The most common reasons (in order) you cannot read a CV are:

 1. dirty track / dirty wheels / off track